-There’s a lot of stuff about Windows 10 that has been somewhat disenchanting to many of the Windows users out there like you and me.
+There’s a lot of stuff about Windows 10 that’s not to like about.

-From the forced updates (which you can’t turn off), peer-to-peer updates (which seems to use your own internet to distribute updates for strangers), and some are even getting the feeling it is a spyware.
-You can read all of this, as there’s literally like a whole page with over 99+ problems faced by Windows users on Windows 10.
+From the forced updates (which you can’t turn off), peer-to-peer updates (which seems to use your own internet to distribute updates for strangers), and some are even getting the feeling that it is some form spyware.

-Here’s how you can downgrade from Windows 10 to Windows 7 or Windows 8.1 in just a few little quick baby steps.
+This guide will show you how you can downgrade from Windows 10 to Windows 7 or Windows 8.1 in just a few little steps that will not take longer than 10-20 minutes.

 One of the new things that did come with the Windows 10 was the option in the Settings app to easily go back to your previous version of Windows installed.

-If you’re still within those 30 Days after you’ve upgraded to Windows 10, you can follow these simple steps to go back to your previous Windows version.
+If you’re still within those 30 Days after you’ve upgraded to Windows 10, you can follow the steps below to downgrade from Windows 10.

 Step 1: Go to the Settings app, or use this shortcut Windows + I